Knowledge Base

 Sectigo will continue providing updates, tooling improvements, and educational resources as enforcement dates approach.

-Q1: Can you please clarify how the 200-day term change will affect current certificate profiles and currently valid certificates?
+Q1: Can you please clarify how the 199-day term change will affect current certificate profiles and currently valid certificates?

-Answer: When SCM version 26.1 is released in January, all existing public SSL certificate profiles will automatically update to reflect a 199‑day maximum term.
+Answer: When SCM version 26.1 was released in January 2026, all existing public SSL certificate profiles were automatically updated to reflect a 199‑day maximum term.

 Q2: How is the current certificate renewal impacted since most certificates are issued for 365+ days.